Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Dogs with separation anxiety often bark excessively when they are left alone.
 You may find that you have successfully trained your dog to behave while you are at home or out walking around the neighborhood, yet still receive noise complaints while you have left your dog alone at home.
 This can be a compulsive behavior and tough to spot, as you are not there to notice the barking.

 If you think your dog may have separation anxiety, you may notice that your dog exhibits other warning signs as well.
-These include depression, destructiveness, chewing household items, and repetitive motions, such as pacing around the house or along the fence.
-In these cases it is best to contact a veterinarian.
+These may include destructiveness, chewing household items, and repetitive motions, such as pacing around the house or along the fence.
+In these cases, it is best to contact a veterinarian.

 2. Territorial Behavior

 When a person or animal comes into an area that your dog considers their territory, this can trigger excessive barking.
-The closer in proximity to their territory, often, the louder the barking.
-When dogs are feeling protective, they usually look alert and exhibit behavior that is more aggressive than normal.
+The closer something is to a dog’s perceived territory, the more likely it is to trigger barking, though intensity varies by individual dog and situation.
+When dogs are feeling protective, they usually appear alert and may show heightened arousal, reactivity or defensive behavior.
 They also bark to alert others in the house that there is something they have seen or heard.
-After all, many dogs believe that it is their job to protect us.
+Many dogs develop protective behaviors toward their owners due to instinct, bonding, and learned experience.

 3. Fear